Spyrator/lsp_server_from_zero/README.md

 Here are the steps we will break it down into:
 1. Create simple HTTP server (✅)
 2. Turn it into minimal JSON RPC compliant server (✅)
-3. Improve typing and flesh out the details (🚫)
+3. Improve typing and accept parameters (⚠️)
 4. Turn it into minimal LSP compliant server (🚫)
     - before initialize -> error: -32002
     - initialize, initialized, register/unregister capacity, set/log trace, shutdown, exit